tabaresjc/HeadUP/README.md

 - SQLAlchemy Configuration
 - Rabbit MQ Service

-The following sections are not dependent on docker envrionment.
+The following sections are not dependent on docker environment.
 - CSRF
 - Site Configuration
 - Flask Configuration